Rupali9911/ToukuChatBackup/README.md

 - Update build.gradle of react-native-twitter-signin, react-native-doc-viewer, react-native-orientation, and react-native-line-sdk modules
   Go to the ./node_module/moduleName/android/build.gradle and replace the compileSdkVersion, buildToolsVersion, minSdkVersion, and targetSdkVersion to your compileSdkVersion, buildToolsVersion, minSdkVersion, and targetSdkVersion of main build.gradle.
 For going to your build.gradle, go to android/build.gradle

+### To properly use Mentions Functionality

+- Please replace the file from\LineLibChanges\react-native-mentions to \node_modules\react-native-mentions\src

+### To upload gif image

+- copy ImageCropPicker.m from ./LineLibChanges/react-native-image-crop-picker/ImageCropPicker.m and replace it with ./node_modules/react-native-image-crop-picker/ios/src/ImageCropPicker.m